 While in Cusco, you will relax at the Hotel Tupac Yupanqui.
 This hotel boasts welcoming rooms with cable TV and Wi-Fi.
 The hotel is within walking distance to the vibrant city center.

 You’ll relax after the amazing experience of kayaking Lake Titicaca at the Casona Plaza Puno.
 All rooms have a safe, Wi-Fi and TV.

 Casona Plaza Hotel Arequipa features a rustic décor and a great central location (just 3 blocks from the main square).
 Rooms feature free WiFi.

 This hotel is the perfect place to prep before we head in to the jungle and to relax after.
 The hotel has Wi-Fi, an outdoor pool and is a great jumping off spot to explore markets & the main square.

-Surrounded by the Amazon Jungle, it’s not uncommon to spot exotic wildlife.
+Situated in the Amazon Jungle, get ready to be surrounded by exotic wildlife and immersed in the sounds of nature!
 Experience the rainforest with indigenous guides and unwind in a hammock surrounded by a lush tropical setting.
 The lodge is outfitted with mosquito nets and showers, and the staff is extremely friendly and attentive.